Not Covered

 Your chances depend on why the drug was denied:

-Your doctor’s supporting statement is the most important part of any exception request or appeal.
+Your doctor’s supporting statement is the most important part of any exception request — the plan’s decision clock does not even start until the plan receives it.

 What To Do Next

-• Insulin is capped at $35 per month for all Part D plans (Inflation Reduction Act, effective 2025).
+• Insulin is capped at $35 for a month’s supply under every Part D plan (Inflation Reduction Act, since January 2023) — see insulin and vaccine price caps.

-• Adult vaccines recommended by the CDC (ACIP) are covered at $0 cost-sharing under Part D.
+• Adult vaccines recommended by the CDC’s advisory committee (ACIP) are covered at $0 cost-sharing under Part D.

-• If out-of-pocket drug costs are high, ask your plan about the Medicare Prescription Payment Plan — you can spread annual costs into monthly installments.
+• If costs are piling up mid-year, ask your plan about the Medicare Prescription Payment Plan — you can spread annual costs into monthly installments.

 2. Find out exactly why the drug was denied.
-Call your Part D plan (the number is on the back of your plan card) and ask for the specific reason.
-This will tell you whether you need a formulary exception, prior authorization, or something else.
+Call your Part D plan (the number is on the back of your plan card) and ask for the specific reason, and ask for the decision in writing — the written denial is the coverage determination you can appeal.
+This tells you whether you need a formulary exception, prior authorization, or something else.

 3. Ask your doctor about a formulary exception.
 If the drug isn’t on the formulary, your doctor can submit an exception request with a statement explaining why the covered alternatives aren’t appropriate for you.

-4. Request a tier exception if cost is the issue.
-If the drug is on the formulary but at a high cost tier, your doctor can request it be covered at a lower tier.
+4. Request a tiering exception if cost is the issue.
+If the drug is on the formulary but at a high cost-sharing tier, your doctor can ask the plan to cover it at the lower tier’s cost.

 5. Ask about an expedited decision if you need the drug urgently.
 If waiting could seriously harm your health, your doctor can request an expedited coverage determination, which must be decided within 24 hours.

 6. If the exception is denied, file a formal appeal.
-You have 60 days from the denial notice to request a redetermination from your plan.
-If your plan upholds the denial, you can escalate to an Independent Review Entity (IRE) for a second review.
+You have 65 days from the date on the denial notice to request a redetermination from your plan, and the plan must answer within 7 days (standard) or 72 hours (expedited) (CMS redetermination rules).
+If your plan upholds the denial, you must file with the Independent Review Entity (IRE) within 60 days of receiving that decision — in Part D this step is not automatic (42 CFR 423.600).
+Your plan forwards the case for you only if it missed its own decision deadline.

 Sources